 - Great job outlook.
 There is an excellent job outlook for a career as a business analyst.
 Job openings will increase by 14 percent through 2030, compared with the average eight percent job growth through 2030 for all occupations on average.

 - Big picture problem-solving.
 Business analysts get to see a company’s inner workings.
 They work on big-picture problems, and they are usually involved in every aspect of a project.

 - Good variety of tasks.
 Business analysts juggle a number of different projects during the business day.
 At any given moment, a business analyst might be brainstorming, analyzing, researching, or even managing others.
 This keeps the job exciting.

 - Long hours.
 A business analyst position can be stressful.
 Many different job responsibilities fall to a business analyst.
 You can expect to work long hours in this career.

 - Lots of deadlines.
-It can be common for business analysts to have tight deadlines as they work on projects with quick turnarounds.
-Deadlines can be imposed by your manager, by market compliance rules, or by the demands or a concurrent project.
-Managing tight deadlines and stress can be challenging for some.
+Business analysts have tight deadlines because they work on projects with quick turnaround times.
+Deadlines can be imposed by your manager, by market compliance rules, or by the demands of a concurrent project.
+Managing tight deadlines and stress can be a challenge.

-- Responsibility.
+- High level of responsibility.
 A business analyst works at the core of business operations.
-You will have to make critical business decisions for the company and be prepared to take responsibility for them.
-Additionally, they have to work in concert with many different departments within a company.
+You will have to suggest data-driven decisions for critical business issues in the company and be prepared to take responsibility for them.
+Additionally, you’ll have to work in collaboration with many different departments within a company.

 Should You Become a Data Analyst or Business Analyst?

-Advantages of Choosing to Become a Business Analyst
+Things to Consider Before You Become a Data Analyst or Business Analyst

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.